 Or was it just a “plan of safe care”?

-This case illustrates they’re really the same thing.
+This case illustrates that they’re really the same thing.
 “Plan of safe care” is a term used in that repository for so much bad child welfare policy, the federal “Child Abuse Prevention and Treatment Act.”
 Both CAPTA and Pennsylvania law require medical professionals to turn in new mothers to child protective services agencies if there is evidence the infant was “affected” by parental substance use.
 Officially these are not necessarily child abuse reports.
 But they are, in all but name.

 In the case of Ms. Harrington, according to the lawsuit: